tangentstorm/bex/README.md

   so the same scheme can be reused for other `Base` implementations.

 **ANFBase**
-- The `anf` module now contains the beginnings of a BDD-like structure for working with expressions in algebraic normal form (XOR-of-ANDs).
+- The new `anf` module contains the beginnings of a BDD-like structure for working with expressions in algebraic normal form (XOR-of-ANDs).
+These two operations plus the constant `I` give a complete functional base.
+The implementation does not yet take advantage of multiple cores.
-- Currently it passes the rudimentary test suite for constants and simple variables, but it panics when confronted with anything more complicated than that.

 **documentation**
 - Began writing/collecting more documentation in the